THE GUITARS OF JAMES ORMSTON BURNS

 OVERVIEW - FIRST EFFORTS - FENTON - RP1G/B - RP2G/B

-Revised Supersound Ike Isaacs model
+Revised Supersound Ike Isaacs Short Scale model

 Burns-Weill "Fenton"